Preventative Care for Your Dog

 We offer a reminder service that can be sent as a text, via email or by post to help you keep your pet’s preventative care up to date.
-So just look at our check list below for cats and dogs to make sure you have everything covered:
+So just look at our check list below dogs to make sure you have everything covered:

-- Vaccination – Annually against parvovirus, distemper, hepatitis and canine cough (referred to as C5)
+Vaccination – Annually against parvovirus, distemper, hepatitis and canine cough

 * Puppies will need up to 3 vaccinations to boost their systems up to full immunity.
 These are done at 6, 10 and 12 weeks of age or 2-4 weeks apart depending on what age you get your pup.*

-- Heartworm prevention
+2. Heartworm prevention

-- Intestinal worming
+3. Intestinal worming

 If your pet has not had any heartworm treatment previously it is essential to get a simple blood test to make sure they are not carry the worm before

 at the 12 week vaccination, 6 months (usually alongside the desexing) then every year with their annual vaccines.
 There are other alternatives, but they only give monthly cover and if you’re late with a dose you could be putting your pet at risk.

-These horrible parasites are everywhere; they can lie dormant around your house until they sense it’s a good time to hatch.
-They breed like wild fire, so when you see a few on your animal they are usually just 10% of the population living in and around the area where your pet lives!
+These parasites are everywhere; they can lie dormant around your house until they sense it’s a good time to hatch.
+They breed quickly, so when you see a few on your animal they are usually just 10% of the population living in and around the area where your pet lives!
 They can bite humans too, but they can not live on us.
 They are very irritating for pets – some can even have an allergy to them, which makes them twice as itchy and results in them losing their fur.
 To be effective at treating the fleas you have to make sure you treat ALL PETS in the household.

-There are many different ticks that can affect your pets, however the most dangerous one is the paralysis tick.
-This tick, as you may have guessed by the name, can paralyse your pet.
+There are many different ticks that can affect your pets, however the most dangerous one in Queensland is the paralysis tick.
+This tick, as you may have guessed by the name, can cause your pet to become paralyzed.
 As its poison relaxes the muscles, including those powering vital organs such as the heart and lungs, a paralysis tick bite can be fatal if left untreated.
-If you see any: weakness of limbs, unusual vocalisation, difficulty breathing, difficulty in keeping food down or other signs of distress, please
+If you see any: weakness of limbs, unusual vocalization, difficulty breathing, difficulty in keeping food down or other signs of distress, please